-It doesn’t take long to realize that there is a different code of the road in Costa Rica – at least everyone who has survived to tell about it didn’t take too long to figure it out.
+It doesn’t take long to realize that there is a different code of the road in Costa Rica – at least if you want to survive it better not take too long…

 Traffic Lights, Yield and Stop Signs

 The octagonal red sign with “alto” printed on it translates as stop, and in some places that’s what drivers do when they encounter one.
 In Costa Rica however this sign means slow down, proceed with caution, in other words the same thing that a yield sign means in the rest of the world.

 Oddly the government seems to conspire in this behavior; they have even invented a new traffic control that is used all over the country.
 It is a traffic light PLUS a stop sign at the same intersection.

 When the light is green the stop sign seems to be reduced to the normal meaning of a yield sign.
 Do not stop at a stop sign with a green light or you’ll probably be rear ended.